 We are spoilt for choice at The Lumiares.
-It’s not just that there are LOTS of restaurants (more per capita than any other area in Lisbon) but that there is SO much choice.
+It’s not just that there are LOTS of restaurants within easy walking distance but that there is SO much choice.
 You could feast on dishes from around the world without leaving the narrow grid of streets that make up Bairro Alto and the neighbouring districts of Chiado and Principe Real.
 And while it has been like that for years it has grown even bigger and better over the last five years or so.
 Chefs like Kiko Martins and José Avillez and our very own Miguel Castro e Silva have led the way in creating new and exciting restaurants that simply add a cherry on top of an already delicious cake.
 (Apologies for the terrible food analogy!).

-So here, in no particular order (apart from saving the best for last!) are our absolute favourites.
+So here, in no particular order (apart from saving the best for last) are our absolute favourites.
 All within a ten minute walk of The Lumiares.
-The concierge at reception will happily arm you with a map and point you in the right direction.
+The Lumi front desk will happily arm you with a map and point you in the right direction.

 K.O.B by Olivier | This is another meat lovers paradise – K.O.B. stands for ‘Knowledge of Beef’.
 But it’s not all about the dry-aged beef, excellent though that is; Chef Olivier has put together a great selection of side dishes (Asian sautéed broccoli, mashed potato with truffle) and there’s always a fish option for non-carnivores.
 As an added bonus this place feels like home from home for anyone staying at The Lumiares with its cool Art Deco touches and blue and copper colour scheme.

-P.S. and don’t forget to scout out the wonderful little restaurants that appear like magic after sunset in the cobbled alleyways around The Lumiares.
-Here you can feast on seafood – a bowl of steamed clams perhaps or giant tiger prawns or fish stew served with wedges of crusty bread.
+P.S. and don’t forget to scout out the wonderful little restaurants that appear like magic after sunset in the alleyways around The Lumiares.
+Here you can feast on seafood served with thick wedges of crusty bread to mop up the juices.
 Take a stroll, pick a spot and eat like a king (but on a budget!).